pragalathanm/alta/README.md

 ```
 Usage: alta-1.0 [-c=<chunkSize>] [-e=<endId>] [-s=<startId>] [-t=<tableName>]
   -c, --chunk-size=<chunkSize> the chunk of records that needs to be copied in one go
-  -e, --end-id=<endId>         ID of the recotd to copy till
+  -e, --end-id=<endId>         ID of the record to copy till
   -s, --start-id=<startId>     ID of the record to copy from
   -t, --table=<tableName>      the name of the table
+  -p, --password               the password of the mysql server
 ```

 How to pass MySQL credentials?